andreamusso96/DataVizStatisticalConsulting/README.md

      python -m venv myenv
      ```

-     Note if by chance this does not work try out 'python3 -m venv myenv' instead.
+     If by chance this does not work try out 'python3 -m venv myenv' instead.

    - **Step 4:** Activate the virtual environment: